SEPTR/septr.github.com/content/pages/membership.md

 Author: SEPTR Board of Directors
 Summary: How to become a member of Southeastern Pennsylvania Trail Riders

-SEPTR's membership roots began with distinction as the first <a href="http://www.imba.com/chapter-program">IMBA Chapter Program</a>
+<abbr title="Southeastern Pennsylvania Trail Riders">SEPTR</abbr> membership roots began with distinction as the
+first <a href="http://www.imba.com/chapter-program">IMBA Chapter Program</a>
 organization in 2006.